 Configure the cohort analysis

-Defines the condition a user has to meet to be included in a cohort.
+Defines the initial condition a user has to meet to be included in a cohort.

 - First touch (acquisition date): the first time the user visited your app or website, as measured by this Google Analytics property.